dwuu10/FinalProject_Beans/README.md

 There will also be random events that will affect bean prices and availability Have fun and good luck!

+Features:

+- 4 types of beans to trade for profit

+- Customizible starting settings (changing starting cash and turn limit)

+- Saving and loading to and from .txt files

 RoadMap/To-Do list:

-more randomness in events and prices (using min-max temperature/humidity and picking a random value between?)
+- more randomness in events and prices (using min-max temperature/humidity and picking a random value between?)

-saving/loading (read/write to text files, local database?)

-cheat mode to edit values, ability to add new cities?

-converting to GoDot project? (will allow for proper GUI)
+- converting to GoDot project? (will allow for proper GUI)

-converting to webpage? (will allow for proper GUI)
+- converting to webpage? (will allow for proper GUI)